 - Why you need it: Omega-3 fatty acids cross the placenta and are utilized in fetal brain development and overall growth.
 Two components of Omega-3 fatty acids are EPA and DHA.
 DHA is specifically found in the brain and is important for healthy growth of the fetal brain.
 Post-pregnancy, DHA is transferred from mom to baby through breast milk during breastfeeding to continue healthy brain development.
 Omega-3’s are found in fatty fish and other animal sources.
 Studies have shown that there is an association between fish intake in pregnancy and fetal neurodevelopment.

-- Health Canada Recommendation: A good quality Omega- 3 supplement will contain both EPA and DHA.
-Health Canada suggests eating at least 150 grams (or 5 ounce) of cooked fish each week (while being mindful of sustainable fishing practices and eating seafood lower in mercury).
+- Health Canada Recommendation: A good quality Omega-3 supplement will contain both EPA and DHA.
+Health Canada suggests eating at least 150 grams (or 5 ounces) of cooked fish each week (while being mindful of sustainable fishing practices and eating seafood lower in mercury).

 - Why you need it: Iron is important in pregnancy for healthy blood and brain development.
 Iron is a component of red blood cells which transfers oxygen around the body.

 - Health Canada Recommendation: Most pre-natal supplements will contain iron however, iron supplementation is especially important for vegan and vegetarian women and women who have low iron or do not eat a lot of red meat.
 For women who are vegan and vegetarian, AOR offers a iron supplement obtained from a vegan source.
 Iron is found in dark leafy greens, red meat, beans and wholegrain breads.